dingosmart/Physics-Simulations-and-Animations/README.md

 # Physics-Simulations-and-Animations
 Physics Simulations and Animations ( The example of Physics modeling and simulations on c#) These projects came within vypolenniya test items for the corporation http://www.transas.com/, particularly for modeling department.
-Painfully, they needed a person with an engineering degree, with C # zanniem, with experience and is not demanding to the level of the RFP.
+Painfully, they needed a person with an engineering degree, with C# , with good experience .

 Tests covered a broad front hydraulics problem, automation, programming, systems design.
 It has been a desire to have projects were carried out over a period not exceeding 2 weeks.
 In the language-in high-level type C# or C ++

-The formed solution was to contain:
+The formed solution was contain:

-Description of the problem,
+1.Description of the problem,
-Source code,
+2. Source code,
-Mathematical models in Exel format
+3. Mathematical models in Exel format
-Additionally, the customer wanted a solution that would be (program) working in real mode RealTime time.
-It was possible to change the parameters of the physical system at any time vrmeni. in particular: to enable or disable the valves, enable and disable users to display on-screen fluid levels and other working environments.
+Additionally, the customer wanted a solution that would be (program) working in  RealTime mode.
+It was possible to change the parameters of the physical system at any time.
+In particular: to enable or disable the valves, enable and disable users to display on-screen fluid levels and other working environments.
 Update parameter memory should occur at intervals of 1 s.

 In problem solving was given less than two weeks time.
-It just seems that the problems are simple, but really the biggest time of writing takes a physical model.
+It just seems that the problems are simple, but really the biggest time of writing takes a physical models.

 As an introduction to the information received was that the previous 8 fluid mechanics failed to solve the data conditionally "simple" tasks, and who decided could not be programmed.
 More needed to show a "concise" code, I was scared that the decision will be evaluated by experienced programmers.

 I decided to challenge my unfortunate Colleges.
-And get the back with minimal introductory started modeling mat, and then to the programming.
+And get the back with minimal introductory started modeling models, and then to the programming them.

 A total of 4 projects were created, while it was necessary to solve the problem is not 4, and much more: